Integrations

 eforge sends agent trace data to Langfuse when both a public key and secret key are configured.
 Set them in eforge/config.yaml under langfuse.publicKey, langfuse.secretKey, and optional langfuse.host, or use the environment variables LANGFUSE_PUBLIC_KEY, LANGFUSE_SECRET_KEY, and optional LANGFUSE_BASE_URL.
 The default host is https://cloud.langfuse.com.
 The langfuse field is listed in the Configuration Reference top-level fields table.

-A web-based monitor runs locally alongside the daemon.
-Access it at:
+A web-based Console dashboard runs locally alongside the daemon.
+Access it at the canonical Console URL:

 The port is deterministically assigned per project in the 4567-4667 range.
 The same port persists across daemon restarts for a given project.

-The monitor keeps running after a build completes so you can inspect results and costs.
+The daemon keeps Console available after a build completes so you can inspect results and costs.

 Where to look next